 - Lead is used in the glazes or decorations covering the surface of some ceramic dishes.

-- This lead can get into the food or drink prepared, stored or served in the dishes.
+- This lead can get into the food or drink that has been prepared, stored, or served in the dishes.
 It enters the body when the food or drink is consumed.

 How to spot tableware that may have hazardous amounts of lead

-Some characteristics associated with risk of lead exposure in tableware:
+Some characteristics associated with risk of lead exposure in tableware include:

 - Rustic terra cotta pottery with a clear or colored glaze;